Imoustak/Imoustak/README.md

 ### Hi there 👋
 I am a Cloud Architect with a background in DevOps & Site Reliability Engineering interested in Cloud Infrastructure & Architecture, Automation, CI/CD Pipelines & Containerization.
-I am also a Certified Kubernetes Administrator and AWS Solutions Architect Associate.
+I am also a Certified Kubernetes Administrator and have multiple AWS Certifications.
 In my free time, I curate a personal [tech blog](https://devopsmadness.com) and a [medium profile](moustakisioannis.medium.com)

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ioannis-moustakis/) [Buy me a lollipop](https://www.buymeacoffee.com/mous.io) [Tech Blog](https://www.devopsmadness.com/) [Medium Profile](moustakisioannis.medium.com)